Contact Us

 The Four Continents Championships (4CC) was created in 1999; its participants are from non-European countries.
 Its location changes every year and it is usually held in February, or January during Olympic seasons.
 Each member nation can enter up to 3 skaters per discipline.

-In order to compete at Euros or 4CC (as well as the World Championships), skaters must obtain the required technical minimum scores at a previous competition in the same or preceding season.
-The technical minimum scores for ISU Championships are set by the ISU each season.
+In order to compete at Euros or 4CC (as well as the World Championships), skaters must obtain the required minimum technical score at previous competitions in the same or preceding season.
+The combined minimum technical score is the sum of the technical scores from the short program and free skate, which can be obtained from different competitions.
+The ISU determines the minimum technical scores at the beginning of each season.

 JUNIOR & SENIOR WORLD CHAMPIONSHIPS: